Blue flower colouration: Molecular basis

-Dihydroflavonol 4-reductase is the oxidoreductase that catalyses in the presence of NADPH the stereospecific reduction of the keto group in position 4 of dihydroflavonols producing colourless leucoanthocyanidins as a precursor for anthocyanin formation.
+Dihydroflavonol 4-reductase is the oxidoreductase that catalyzes in the presence of NADPH the stereospecific reduction of the keto group in position 4 of dihydroflavonols producing colourless leucoanthocyanidins as a precursor for anthocyanin formation.
 Enzyme can show substrate specificity with respect to the B-ring hydroxylation pattern of the dihydroflavonol and can therefore have an influence on the type of formed anthocyanin.
 For the blue pigment formation, necessary is enzyme, which accept dihydromyricetin (DHM) as a substrate.
 Product of DFR reaction with DHM in the following steps of the pathway is converted to delphinidin type blue pigments.

 Cultivation

 In some very economically important flowers like roses, carnations and chrysanthemums despite a lot of efforts was not possible to breed the flowers with blue petals coloration.
 The lack of F3'5'H enzyme and hence delphinidin type anthocyanin is the reason why blue flower colour was not possible to obtain.